Strategy Synthesis in POMDPs via Game-Based Abstractions: Experiments

 \subsection{Evaluation}

-Consider \ref{sc:grid}: While for very small examples, \prismpomdp{} delivers results within reasonable time, already the $6\times 6$ grid yields a mem-out.
-On the other hand, our abstraction handles grids up to $30\times30$ within minutes, while still providing schedulers with a solid performance.
+Consider \ref{sc:grid}: \prismpomdp{} delivers results within reasonable time only for very small examples (cf.\ Table~\ref{tab:pomdp_vs_pg}); already for the $6\times 6$ grid it runs out of memory.
+On the other hand, our abstraction handles grids up to $30\times30$ within minutes, while still providing strategies with a solid accuracy.
 The safety probability is lower for small grids, as there is less room for $\robot$ to avoid $\cleaner$, and there are proportionally more situations in which $\robot$ is trapped in a corner or against a wall.

+For grids of any size, the safety probability computed on our abstraction is considerably higher than the na\"\i{}ve approach of ignoring the $\cleaner$ and hoping for the best: Ignoring the $\cleaner$ during strategy computation yields a probability of just $0.2429$ in the $3\times3$ and $0.8209$ in the $10\times10$ grid, compared to $0.8323$ and $0.9999$, respectively.

-Notice that for the MDP, the state space for an $n\times n$ grid is in $\mathcal{O}(n^4)$ compared to a state space in $\mathcal{O}(r^2n^2)$ for the PG, where $r$ is the viewing range $r$.
+For the MDP, the state space for an $n\times n$ grid is in $\mathcal{O}(n^4)$ compared to a state space in $\mathcal{O}(r^2n^2)$ for the PG, where $r$ is the viewing range.
 As a consequence, no upper bound could be computed for the $50\times 50$ grid, as constructing the state space yielded a mem-out.

+We also compare our results to \solvepomdp, which confirms the results of \prismpomdp for the $3\times 3$ grid, taking 68~seconds and 107~iterations, but timed out for the $4\times 4$ grid after just 9~iterations.

 In Table~\ref{tab:pg_corridor_cross}, for the \ref{sc:corridor} benchmarks, we see that the safety probability goes down for grids with a longer corridor.
-This is because in the abstraction, the Robot can meet the $\cleaner$ multiple times when traveling down the corridor.
-To avoid this unrealistic behavior, we used the region-based multi-step history refinement as described in Sect.~\ref{ssec:refinement}.
-Although we only look at histories of one step of the $\cleaner$ in length, this is enough to keep the safety probability at a value much closer to the upper bound, regardless of the length of the corridor.
+The reason for this effect is that, in the abstraction, $\robot$ can meet $\cleaner$ multiple times when traveling down the corridor.
+To avoid this unrealistic behavior, we applied a simple history refinement as described in Sect.~\ref{ssec:refinement}: we divided the workspace into four evenly sized regions and have $\robot$ know which region $\cleaner$ was visible in during the last turn.
+Thus, $\robot$ ``remembers'' if $\cleaner$ was last seen in front or behind itself.
+Since the corridor is narrow enough to always observe its entire width, $\cleaner$, once overtaken, can never appear in front of $\robot$ again, making the safety probabilities constant independent of the length of the corridor.
+The same effect can be achieved by mapping the strategies obtained in the abstraction back to the original POMDP: In the resulting MC, the unrealistic behavior is no longer an issue, and safety probabilities actually increase with the length of the corridor, from $0.9962$ in the $4\times 40$ to $0.9976$ in the $4\times 100$ corridor.